Wolftein/Aurora.Network/README.md

 ```

-**Special thanks to the Argentum Online staff (www.argentumonline.com.ar) for their support and time to test the library**
+**Special thanks to the Alkon Online staff (www.alkononline.com.ar) for their support and time to test the library**